-Hi, my name is Armin, I develop software, because I believe that software is the key to invent the future.
+Hi, my name is Armin, I develop software.

 Besides of that, I work at a number of projects to make a living.
 Sometimes I take freelance jobs if there is a challenge involved.
 If you are interested, you may contact me on Github, Twitter, or Xing.

 Released Version 2.1 of LookHere to the Apple app store.